Flexjet: History

 In 2022, Flexjet announced plans to hire 350 pilots in addition to its current total of 800 and add another 50 aircraft by the end of the year.

 In October 2022, Flexjet agreed to enter into an agreement to merge with Horizon Acquisition Corporation II (NYSE: HZON), a publicly traded special-purpose acquisition company (SPAC) led by Todd Boehly.
 Following completion of the merger, Flexjet would become a publicly traded company under the ticker symbol “FXJ.”
+In April 2023, Flexjet announced the deal would be terminated.

-Flexjet has received awards and certifications for safety including the Federal Aviation Administration’s Diamond Award of Excellence for Aviation Maintenance, awarded to Flexjet in 2022 for the 23rd consecutive year.
+Flexjet has received awards and certifications for safety including the Federal Aviation Administration's Diamond Award of Excellence for Aviation Maintenance, awarded to Flexjet in 2022 for the 23rd consecutive year.
 Flexjet also has received the Aviation Research Group/US (ARG/US) Platinum Safety Rating since 2008.

+In July 2025, Flexjet completed an $800 million equity investment round led by L Catterton, the private equity firm backed by luxury conglomerate LVMH, with participation from KSL Capital Partners and J. Safra Group.
+The funding, described as the largest equity financing deal in private aviation history, valued the company at $4 billion.
+Of the total investment, $200 million went to existing shareholders while $600 million was allocated for infrastructure development and company growth.